sohithm/BSE-portfolio-project-218-/index.md

-﻿Object Detection With Deep Learning On Raspberry Pi This will serve as a brief description of your project.
+﻿#Object Detection With Deep Learning On Raspberry Pi This will serve as a brief description of your project.
 Limit this to three sentences because it can become overly long at that point.
 This copy should draw the user in and make she/him want to read more.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |